The number of thoughts we have every day

 The next problem we have is that these emotions remain unresolved, without being addressed.
 So each time you open up your wardrobe and see the handbag, you trigger off the same sequence, or similar, of emotions again.

 The same happens with clothes you currently can’t fit into.
 So you may look at a pair of jeans that you really love but can’t wear.
-So, you may feel: frustration (you can’t wear the jeans), happy nostalgia (because you are reminded of happy times in the past when you could wear them) and maybe shame (because we have put on weight).
+So, you may feel: frustration (you can’t wear the jeans), happy nostalgia (because you are reminded of happy times in the past when you could wear them) and maybe shame (because you have put on weight).
 Each time you see those jeans you get the same sequence of emotions again: frustration, nostaligia, shame.

 Negative emotions are draining and exhausting